-This section describes PIU's policies for preventing and responding to bullying, disruptive, threatening or violent behavior involving anyone on the PIU Campus or a PIU Teaching Facility.
+This section describes PIU's policies for preventing and responding to bullying, disruptive, threatening or violent behavior involving anyone on the PIU Campus.
 This pertains to actions on the campus or through use of PIU's internet site.
 This policy will pertain to faculty, staff, students or general community members.
 This policy serves as guidance for protecting the PIU community from and responding to, such conduct when directed toward them by unaffiliated visitors.